MajorLeagueBaseball/g5-component/docs/dependency-injection.md

 On [wikipedia](https://en.wikipedia.org/wiki/Dependency_injection).

-DI for the `g5-component` is not different from the standard concept.
+Dependency injection for a `g5-component` is not different from the standard concept.

 To aid [composability](./composition.md), the `G5Component` constructor has an optional second argument that acts as a dependency injection container.